OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 We collect Why we collect it A record of the source website from which you save content To record the source of your saved content (e.g., URL).
 This source-recording functionality will not be affected by your browser’s do-not-track settings.

-Please Note: If you have installed the Web Clipper, then when you visit certain websites it may notify you of available integrations with the Evernote Service or about products, services or features that we think will help you get more out of Evernote.
+Please Note: If you have installed the Web Clipper, then when you visit certain websites it may notify you of available integrations with the Evernote Service or about products, services or features that we think will help you get more out of the Evernote service.
 The Web Clipper does not create a record of your browsing activity.

 If you visit Evernote.com: